JSArrakis/Stream-Assistant/docs/mosaic/mosaics/pairs/action-adventure.md

 Adventure, on the other hand, emphasizes discovery, awe, and a more emotional sense of wonder.
 The music here (Classical, Folk) is often grand and sweeping, with room for moments of reflection and marvel at the journey itself.

 When Action-Adventure combines these two, the music must oscillate between rapid, intense action and more measured moments of discovery and tension.
-This dynamic range means the music needs to transition fluidly between:
+This dynamic range means the music needs to transition fluidly between.

 ### Tension and Awe: